 David G. Schatz (Website) is Professor of Molecular Biophysics and Biochemistry at Yale University and Chairperson of the Department of Immunobiology at Yale School of Medicine.

 Detailed background information with the title “Protected by a tamed parasite" can be found here.

-5 pm CET by the Chairman of the Scientific Council of the Paul Ehrlich Foundation in the Paulskirche in Frankfurt.
-We kindly ask you to consider this date in your schedule.
+The prizes will be awarded by the Chairman of the Scientific Council of the Paul Ehrlich Foundation on 14 March 2023 at 5 p.m. in Frankfurt's Paulskirche.
+We kindly ask you to take this into consideration when planning your diary.
 Please do not hesitate to contact us if you have any questions.

 Joachim Pietzsch | Tel.: +49 (0)69 36007188 |